abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

   void $ liftEff $ listenHttp app' port \_ -> log $ "Server listening on :" <> show port
 ```

-`runServer` creates a PostgreSQL connection pool and passes it to the `app` function which creates the express application, which in turn, binds it to the handler `getUser`.
+`runServer` creates a PostgreSQL connection pool and passes it to the `app` function which creates the Express application, which in turn, binds it to the handler `getUser`.
 Then it launches the HTTP server by calling `listenHttp`.

 Finally, we write the actual `getUser` handler in `src/SimpleService/Handler.purs`: